--I've always been able to stay at what I considered to be a healthy weight
+-I've always been able to stay at what I consider to be a healthy weight

 Breast Cancer still managed to track me down though.

--Reading studies from the American Medical Association, and Breast Cancer research articles has never exactly been my cup of tea however.
+-Reading studies from the American Medical Association, and Breast Cancer research articles have never exactly been my cup of tea however.

 -Was the added weight the deciding risk factor in developing Breast Cancer for me?
-Who knows, but I do know that if I'd known then, what I know now, I certainly would have tried to lose that 20 pounds.
+Who knows, but I do knowthat if I'd known then, what I know now, I would excelent having tried to lose att 20 pounds.

-Of all the risk factors for breast cancer, healthy weight is probably one of the few things I can do something about.
+Of all the risk factors for breast cancer, healthy weight is probably one of the few things I can do about it.

 -Now I do read a lot more about it, and I try to pass it along.

--Here's some of what I've learned about a woman's healthy weight and the risks for breast cancer.
-Share it with those close to you.
+-Here's some of what I've learned about a woman's healthy weight and the risks of breast cancer.
+Share it with those close to you .

 The amount of weight a woman gains after the age of 18 can give a strong indication as to her risk of developing breast cancer later in life, according to new research released by the American Cancer Society.